The energy-momentum tensor at the earliest stage of relativistic heavy ion collisions: Results and discussion

 \subsection{Numerical results}

 The units for energy and pressure are GeV and for lengths and times we use fm (we use natural units $\hbar = c=1$).
 Unless stated otherwise, we use $g=1$, $N_c=3$, $m=0.2$ GeV and $\Lambda = Q_s=2$ GeV.
-We consider only mid-rapidity ($\eta=0$).
+We use always the expressions for the energy-momentum tensor obtained using equation (\ref{B-long}), except when we explicitly say otherwise.

-In Figure \ref{energy-plot} we show the energy density as a function of $\tau$.
-The figure shows that when contributions to order $\tau^6$ are included the $\tau$ expansion breaks down for values $\tau \gtrsim 0.065$ fm.
-In terms of the dimensionless variable $\tilde\tau = \tau Q_s$, we expect our expansion to be valid for $\tilde\tau \lesssim 0.66$.
-We note that although the initial energy density shown in figure \ref{energy-plot} is only an order-of-magnitude approximation, as discussed at the end of section \ref{sec-MV-scale}, it agrees well with the estimate from Ref. \cite{Mrowczynski:2017kso} for the fraction of the collision energy that goes into particle production.
+In figure \ref{energy-plot} we show the energy density as a function of $\tau$.
+The initial energy density is ${\cal E}_0$ = 2080 GeV/fm$^3$ and we note that although this number is only an order-of-magnitude approximation, as discussed at the end of section \ref{sec-MV-scale}, it is not far from the estimate from Ref. \cite{Mrowczynski:2017kso} for the fraction of the collision energy that goes into particle production.

 Next we want to study the possible equilibration of the system.
 At $\tau=0^+$ the energy-momentum tensor has the diagonal form \bea T_{\rm mink}^{\rm initial} = \left(